GregTrevellick/FootyToolWindow/README.md

 - See the next seven days fixtures

-- Boss mode (replaces league tables with dummy crash dump data)
+- Stealth mode (hides league tables when your boss is hovering)

 <!--VSMM readme end-->